Strange-boy/Companion/README.md

     - [X] Implement the sign out feature
         - [X] should show alert box with a creative message
         - [X] On clicking it navigate to log in page.
+- [ ] Giving Proper Layout and Structure
+    - [X] Structuring the Files according to component, utils, layouts and pages
+    - [ ] Defining Proper Layout for the pages
 - [ ] Setting up Protected Routes
     - [X] Redirects the user to login page, session expires
     - [X] Redirects the user to main page, session is active